nanoflat/articles/cypress and other non-selenium e2e testing tools.md

 The side benefit of this behaviour resolves in fact that you need fewer assertions.

 Assertions are chai assertions, and looks like ```cy.get('button').click().should('have.class', 'active')```

-#### Test framework design with Cypress

-In cypress docs, you can find a lot of mentions about focusing on simplicity.
-I do agree with that and at same, I believe in code deduplication and DRY.

-There is much of holly believes for PageObjects in QA community.
-Cypress will not block or support you if you want to implement it.
-I did it for my project as it was convenient at the beginning, we also build one or 2 levels of abstractions on top of PO, we call it `flows`.

-More cypress-native way to decouple repeating logic is to put it in `support/commands.js`, so you are extending `cy()` object with custom actions, like login/logouts, create users etc.

-Another point is to bypass UI as much as you can, using `cy.request()` calls to seed your test session with anything you need (user tokens/cookies) and stubbing.

-#### Cypress in CI

-Cypress integrates into CI quite easily, there are a bunch of [examples for most of CI providers](https://docs.cypress.io/guides/guides/continuous-integration.html#What-is-supported).
-Best to run cypress as docker container, there are pre-built images or you can build it yourself from [examples](https://github.com/cypress-io/cypress-docker-images)

-If you don't use Dashboard service, you can publish cypress artifacts and use any `mocha-reporter`, https://github.com/adamgruber/mochawesome is my favorite so far.

-Watch out for cache folder, which cypress use for installation -  if you have a multi-job pipeline, you have to pass it as cashed folder or artifact to upstream jobs.

-With version 3.1.0 you can set up parallel runs with your CI runs using Cypress Dashboard Service

-### Cypress Dashboard Service
-Dashboard service from cypress allows you to look results of test runs.
-It has some history, video recordings, and screenshots + test failure reasons in case of any.

-With new cypress 3.1.0, Dashboard service also behaves as scheduler/dispatcher for parallel runs of your tests.
-Before all tests runs were sequential, which is not best for debugging, but now it's much improved.

 ### Other bells and rings